 Yes!
-Patterson Weaver Law is open for business and ready to help!
+Patterson Weaver Law, LLC is open for business and ready to help!

 However, as everyone is aware, the COVID-19 outbreak and related government orders and guidance has created challenges for all Coloradans and has severely impacted the courts.
 In order to protect the health of our staff as well as our clients, we have made some adjustments in how we operate and communicate.
 Please see the FAQ below that answers the most common questions we have recently received.

 Absolutely!
 We are always excited to help new clients.

 2. Is Your Office Currently Open During Normal Business Hours?

 Yes!
 Patterson Weaver Law, LLC is maintaining normal business hours from 8 AM to 5 PM every day.
 We have made some changes though.
 First, approximately half the staff will be working from home on any given day.
 However, as we are fairly tech savvy for a small firm, staff working from home are generally still available while they are home, and have the ability to answer office phones from home.
 Second, our lobby is closed and in person meetings are rare and by appointment only.
 Third, we are now offering video-conferencing when we believe a simple phone call may not be sufficient, which could include initial consultations and, at times, discovery reviews.

 3. When and how can I Contact you?